mohamedhayibor/passitive-cli/README.md

 ![](http://g.recordit.co/WUgip0vkkn.gif)

 ### Raison D'etre
-Managing passwords is already super hard and still they are one of the best means when it comes to dealing with authentification.
+Managing passwords is already super hard.
 But there is a constant dilemma between `ease of use` and security.
 The advantage is that using a custom encryption/decryption is much more secure than using popular password mangament tools as they attract more attention.

 ## License
 MIT © [Mohamed Hayibor](http://github.com/mohamedhayibor)